openstack-archive/stx-docs/doc/source/contributor/api_contribute_guide.rst

 the RST source file.

-Here is an example using the **stx-config** StarlingX System Configuration Management: Configurationi API v1:
+Here is an example using the **stx-config** StarlingX System Configuration Management: Configuration API v1:

 ::